gavin19/reddit-flair-bot/README.md

 reddit-flair-bot
 ================

-Simple Python RSS script for handling incoming PMs with a view to assigning flair based on their content.
+Simple Python script for handling incoming PMs with a view to assigning flair based on their content.

 Requires PRAW to run (and Python of course).